- Code ANTH6003

 - interact and work with peers on team based activities in a productive and mutually supportive way; and

-- demonstrate a knowledge of how and when to apply ethnographic methods in a given work or research context.
+- demonstrate a knowledge of how and when to apply appropriate concepts and theories to produce a novel, critical analysis in a given work or research context.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-a) 36 hours of contact over 12 weeks: 12 hours of lectures and 24 hours of workshops and workshop-like activities; and
+a) 36 hours of contact over 12 weeks: 24 hours of lectures and 12 hours of tutorials

 b) 94 hours of independent student research, reading and writing.